shhra/flashcards/README.md

 This is just the beginning of this application.
 Further features are on the way.
 Stay tuned!

+You can download it from the releases.

-If you want to use it clone the repo and use cargo to build!
+If you want to use it, clone the repo and use cargo to build!

 ```bash
 cargo run --release